-ROBIN HARRIS is director of the NC State Dance Program, where she also serves as artistic director of the NCSU Dance Company, mentors student choreographers, and teaches dance composition.
+Robin Harris is director of the NC State Dance Program, where she also serves as artistic director of the NCSU Dance Company, mentors student choreographers, and teaches dance composition.

 A choreographer of over thirty major works, Robin is a recipient of two NC Arts Council Choreographers Fellowships, the Raleigh Medal of Arts, an Indy Award, and the 2010 NCAAHPERD University Dance Educator Award.
-Her work has also been recognized by the American Dance Festival and has been presented five times in National Galas of the American College Dance Festival Association, including performances at the John F. Kennedy Center for the Performing Arts.
+Her work has also been recognized by the American Dance Festival, and been presented five times in National Galas of the American College Dance Festival Association, including performances at the John F. Kennedy Center for the Performing Arts.
 Full evenings of Robin’s work have been presented by NCSU Center Stage and the Southeast Women’s Studies Conference.
-Additionally, her work has toured four seasons with the North Carolina Dance Festival and has been a featured subject on National Public Radio’s Studio 360.
+Additionally, her work has toured four seasons with the North Carolina Dance Festival, and been a featured subject on National Public Radio’s Studio 360.

-Robin holds a B.A. in French and an M.A. in dance from The Ohio State University and has received certification from the Dance Notation Bureau as a Labanotation teacher.
+Robin holds a B.A. in French and an M.A. in dance from The Ohio State University, and has received certification from the Dance Notation Bureau as a Labanotation teacher.

 Assistant Director of the NC State Dance Program and Artistic Director of Panoramic Dance Project, TARA ZAFFUTO MULLINS has a B.A. in Dance from James Madison University and an M.F.A. in Dance from Arizona State University.
 While at ASU, she received many awards and grants for her research, teaching and choreography including the Faculty Women's Assoiciation Distinguished Masters Degree Candidate Award for her work developing arts programs for homeless youth and the First Herberger College of Fine Arts Fellowship.